cosmos/cosmos-sdk/x/ibc/spec/04_messages.md

 - `ProofInit` does not prove that the counterparty connection is in state INIT
 - `ProofConsensus` does not prove that the counterparty has the correct consensus state for this chain

-The message creates a connection for the given ID with an INIT State.
+The message creates a connection for the given ID with an TRYOPEN State.

 ### MsgConnectionOpenAck